snlraju-msft/OfficeDocs-MicrosoftSearch/MicrosoftSearch/aem-sites-cloud-connector.md

 ### 4. Staged rollout to a limited audience
 Deploy this connection to a limited user base if you want to validate it in Copilot and other Search surfaces before expanding the rollout to a broader audience.

 At this point, you are ready to create the connection for AEM Sites.
-You can click the ‘Create’ button to publish your connection and index published web pages from your AEM Sites.
+You can click the **Create** button to publish your connection and index published web pages from your AEM Sites.

 For other settings, like Access Permissions, Data inclusion rules, Schema, Crawl frequency, etc., we set defaults based on what works best with AEM Sites data.
 You can see the default values below: